-We’re on an epic voyage from the Arctic to the Antarctic, to reveal the wonders that lie beneath the surface of our oceans and confront the threats they face.
-Our mission is to secure a Global Ocean Treaty, agreed at the UN, to protect the oceans that lie outside national waters.
+We’ve journeyed from Pole to Pole, on an epic voyage to reveal the wonders that lie beneath the surface of our oceans and confront the threats they face.
+Our mission – to secure a Global Ocean Treaty, agreed at the UN, to protect the oceans that lie outside national waters.

-Scientists, media, and marine experts have joined the crew of the Esperanza, to conduct scientific research on ocean life and document destructive human activities such as overfishing, plastic pollution, and the impacts of climate change.
+Scientists, media, and marine experts have joined the crew of the Greenpeace ship Esperanza, to conduct scientific research on ocean life and document destructive human activities like overfishing, plastic pollution, and the impacts of climate change.

 We want a Global Ocean Treaty because it could open the door to a network of ocean sanctuaries around the world.
 Scientific studies have shown that when large ocean areas are protected, marine life and their habitats quickly begin to recover.
 Not only will this mean turtles, sharks and whales will be given space in which they are safe from many of the human dangers facing them, but it will also help our fight against climate breakdown.
 Healthy oceans are essential to keep our climate stable, so we need to do everything we can to protect them.

 Catch up on the voyage below, and join over three million people from around the world in demanding a global treaty to protect the oceans.

 In January this year, we arrived in the Antarctic to begin the final stage of this epic year-long expedition.
 Bursting with life and as remote as it gets, it’s no wonder this extraordinary part of the world has captured our imagination for centuries.

 But today the Antarctic is being threatened by the climate crisis, and the incredible array of wildlife that calls it home is at risk.

 A team of scientists joined the expedition to survey penguin colonies that hadn’t been counted for decades.
 This involved counting tens of thousands of penguins (by hand!)
 You can have a go at some penguin counting yourself in this video: